apache/pulsar/site2/docs/client-libraries-node.md

 All the methods in [producers](#producers), [consumers](#consumers), and [readers](#readers) of a Node.js client are thread-safe.

+With version 1.3.0 or later, [type definitions](https://github.com/apache/pulsar-client-node/blob/master/index.d.ts) for use in TypeScript are available.

 ## Installation

 You can install the [`pulsar-client`](https://www.npmjs.com/package/pulsar-client) library via [npm](https://www.npmjs.com/).